nathanjhood/node-rc/README.md

 The ```build``` step generates a dynamic library in the output directory.
 The contents of the dynamic library work like an 'embedded' file system - the files listed in ```RESOURCES``` are compiled in to this embedded filesystem, making their contents available as a ```file``` and their path prefixes available as a ```directory``` tree.

+The functionality exposed by this interface just provides and exports Javascript-side wrappers around the [CMakeRC](https://github.com/vector-of-bool.git) functions.

 ## ```noderc.open()```